Handy Tips for Not-So-Handy Greetings

 We’re all familiar with the role of a handshake in modern culture.
 Most historians believe that the gesture originated in medieval times as a way for individuals to show they were unarmed upon meeting.1 Some evidence suggests that people may have been shaking hands as far back as the 5th century BC!2

-Unfortunately, when you have Rheumatoid Arthritis, handshakes can become a dreaded experience.
+Unfortunately, when you have rheumatoid arthritis, handshakes can become a dreaded experience.
 For many, even a simple handshake can be extremely painful…made worse by the uncomfortable (and potentially awkward) situation.
 A few of our community members even mentioned skipping church services and social events that would require multiple greetings.

 We decided to ask our Facebook community if they’ve found ways to avoid shaking hands.

-Navigating handshakes with RA
+Tips for navigating handshakes with RA

 Here are some recommendations from our members: